arcathrax/lemonjuce/docs/advanced/implementing_an_apvts.md

 };
 ```

 Next, we add the slider to the GUI.
-Here we will need to add several things in several funcitons.
+Here we will need to add several things in several functions.

 In the constructor, add and make the slider visible:

-**file**: `PluginEditor.h`
+**file**: `PluginEditor.cpp`
 ```cpp
 AudioProcessorEditor::AudioProcessorEditor (AudioProcessor& p) // Rename AudioProcessorEditor with your AudioProcessorEditor name
     : AudioProcessorEditor (&p), audioProcessor (p)